-My mother has always made great pies, a trait I’m afraid that has not been inherited by the Accidental Locavore.
-It’s not that I don’t make good pies, I just don’t make pies, or do much baking for that matter.
+My mother has always made great pies, trained in the art by my grandmother.
+Sadly it’s a trait I’m afraid that has not been inherited by the Accidental Locavore.
+It’s not that I don’t make good pies, I almost never make pies, or do much baking for that matter.
 My mother’s stellar pie, is her raspberry-blueberry pie, which she will only make when both raspberries and blueberries are in season.
 And to my mother, a blueberry only comes from Maine where they are wild and small.
-None of those big marble sized blueberries for her special pie (trust me, we’ve tried).
+None of those big marble sized blueberries for her (trust me, we’ve tried)!

 Use your favorite recipe for pie crust, you will only need a bottom crust.

 - 1 pint fresh raspberries (you can also use a 12 oz. package of frozen raspberries, thawed)